Stryker Hip Implant Recall

 Were you previously turned away?

 If you have already attempted to take legal action for problems with a Stryker Rejuvenate or ABG II hip implant and been turned away, you may still have a case.
 The primary hip joint in both of these models does not create metallic corrosion and fretting, since it is made of ceramic.
 Because of this, many patients seeking legal counsel for issues with this device were initially turned away.
-Since that time it has come to light that the femoral neck and the hip stem are the components that fret and corrode, causing metal fragments to come lose.
+Since that time it has come to light that the femoral neck and the hip stem are the components that fret and corrode, causing metal fragments to come loose.
 This inherent flaw in these two implant models is irrefutable, giving you a second chance at the compensation you deserve.

 If you have received a Stryker hip implant and have experienced any adverse effects, you may have a case.
 Please contact our office to speak with a Stryker Hip Implant Attorney.
 It will cost you nothing to find out what might be done in your situation and we collect no fees until we win your case.